Sergey-Nag/meeting-planning-calendar/README.md

 If You choose user with admin privelegies, You able to create, delete and edit event time by dragging.
 Ordinary users can only look and filter events by persons.

 P.S.
-Users, who have admin privelegies is first two in list: Alex and Elizabeth.
+Users, who have admin privelegies is first two in list: Alex and Elizabeth.<br>

-P.P.S.
+<sup>P.P.S.
 After creating an event You'll be redirected to calendar page where You need to athorise again.
-But in future it will be fixed.
+But in future it will be fixed.</sup>

 ## Event card
 The displayed data on the event card is event name and images list as participants: